Cleo Odzer: Return to Goa, and death

-In 1999, disappointed with life in New York, Odzer returned to Goa, where some of the remaining old-time hippies disliked her because of the publicity her book had brought to the scene.
-She died there in 2001.
-A good friend of hers who had been corresponding with Odzer during her final stay in India, "Cookie" (with whom she had recorded The Groupies), reports that Odzer's doctor (who had been away when she died) said she probably died of a stroke related to very high cholesterol and serious circulatory problems that she was being treated for during her final year, and that her body had been cremated after a small service.
-But a researcher, Arun Saldanha, who interviewed members of the Goa community about Odzer, reports being told by a psychiatrist at the Goa Medical College some ten months after her death that her body had lain unclaimed in a morgue in Mapusa for more than a month until finally she had been buried in Mapusa without a funeral, and that she had had AIDS.
-Saldanha also reports having seen Odzer use cocaine during an interview he had with her sometime before her death.
+In 1999, disillusioned with life in New York, Cleo Odzer returned to Goa.
+Some of the remaining old-time hippies reportedly resented her for the attention her book had brought to their scene.
+She died in Goa on March 26, 2001, at the age of 50.
+According to "Cookie," a close friend and collaborator who had been corresponding with Odzer during her final stay in India, Odzer's doctor suggested that her death was likely caused by a stroke related to very high cholesterol and severe circulatory issues for which she had been receiving treatment during her final year.
+Following her death, her body was cremated after a small service.
+However, Arun Saldanha, a researcher who interviewed members of the Goa community about Odzer, recounts a different account.
+He was informed by a psychiatrist at the Goa Medical College that her body had remained unclaimed in a morgue in Mapusa for over a month before being buried without a funeral.
+The psychiatrist also claimed that Odzer had AIDS.
+Additionally, Saldanha reported witnessing Odzer use cocaine during an interview sometime prior to her death.